casualGamer-dev/Nuon/src/core/or/dataflow.md

 #### Kinds of connections ####

-Today Tor has the following connection and pseudoconnection types.
+Today Nuon has the following connection and pseudoconnection types.
 For the most part, each type of channel has an associated C module that implements its underlying logic.